 Water-Glycol Solutions (HFC)

 HFC fluids contain 35–55% water, polyethylene glycol, and additives.
 They operate at lower pressures and temperatures than mineral oil systems.
 NBR and HNBR are compatible with most HFC formulations, but the water content can cause hydrolysis in ester-based polymers.
-EPDM is sometimes used for HFC but is incompatible with mineral oil.
-Squeeze should be increased by 2–3% to compensate for the lower lubricity of water-glycol fluids.
+EPDM is sometimes used for HFC but is incompatible with mineral oil — do not use EPDM seals in systems that may be flushed or contaminated with mineral oil.

-Synthetic Ester Fluids (HFD-U, HFD-R)
+Synthetic Ester Fluids (HFD-U, HFD-R) and Phosphate Esters

 Phosphate ester and polyol ester fluids operate at high temperatures and resist ignition.
-NBR is generally incompatible with phosphate esters, which cause severe swelling and degradation.
-FKM (Fluorocarbon Rubber) or EPDM is the standard choice for synthetic ester systems.
-FKM is preferred when temperatures exceed 100°C.
+NBR is generally incompatible with phosphate esters (Skydrol, Fyrquel, Cellulube), which cause severe swelling — volume swell of 80–200% has been documented for NBR in phosphate ester at +100°C. FKM or EPDM is the standard choice for phosphate ester systems.
+FKM is preferred when temperatures exceed +100°C; EPDM is acceptable for ambient to +80°C phosphate ester service but incompatible with mineral oil.

 Water-Oil Emulsions (HFB) and High-Water-Based Fluids (HFA)